MIROC-DOC/model_description/md_en/p-intro.md

 That would be.

-As for gravitational wave resistance, mass regulation and dry convection regulation, It is similar to cumulus convection and large-scale condensation.
+The gravitational wave resistance, mass modulation, and dry convection modulation are the same as those for cumulus convection and large-scale condensation.

 $$
   \hat{T}^{t+\Delta t,(4)} = \hat{T}^{t+\Delta t,(3)}